israelali1424/Series_7_Notes/chapter_13_Variable Products.md

   - Paid to the insured’s estate: Typically taxable.

 Understanding these concepts can help ensure appropriate recommendations and compliance with regulatory requirements when dealing with variable annuities and life insurance policies.

+**Life Insurcance medical underwriting**
+Life insurance company profitability depends on accurately assessing how long appliants can be expected to live, which is mainly a function of their health, medical histories and lifestyle habits (especially smoking).
+The process through which companies acquire and evaluate this information is called medical underwriting.
+It determines the rating class they can offer, which in turn sets the policy cost (premium).
+In some cases, the company may reject the applicant due to poor health.